magmablinker/myRouter/readme.md

 });
 ```

-I also added two classes to manage sessions and database connections.
+I also added three classes to manage sessions, database connections and login.
 They work like following.
 ##### Session
 ```PHP
 # This will get the instance of the session class